 That said, there is another advantage to a low trailer weight; if it is no more than 50% of the weight of the tow vehicle than weight distribution bars at the hitch are not necessary.
 That makes hitching/unhitching easier and quicker.
 The Model X100D weighs over 5,300 lbs.
 Add in the weight of two people and cargo and it gets close to 6,000 lbs.
 An Alto F1743 fully loaded with cargo and water is still under 2,500 lbs, so no weight distribution bars are needed and the factory Model X hitch (made by Bosal) will work just fine.
 A Model X owner who tows an Airstream Sport 22 at a weight of nearly 4,000 lbs, using weight distribution bars, had to replace his factory Bosal hitch with a Draw-Tite model: the Bosal was loosening up and he was concerned it was unsafe (the Draw-Tite is working well).

 There are many other trailers of similar size of course, from a variety of manufacturers who have been in the business for decades.
 But from my perspective none of them compared favorably to the Alto; they used standard heavy materials and were styled in a more conventional manner that I did not find appealing (aesthetics are of course subjective!).
 My choice was clear; we placed our order with Safari Condo in late 2016 and were informed the delivery was planned for early 2018.
-And delivery occurred in the middle of an extremely cold Canadian winter!
-The drive home was an adventure but our new Model X proved to be an excellent tow vehicle.
+We elected to use one of their dealers, Get-Away RV in Abbotsford, British Columbia (near Vancouver) .
+Our delivery occurred in the middle of an extremely cold Canadian winter!
+The drive home in February was an adventure but our new Model X proved to be an excellent tow vehicle.
 (Note to US buyers: Safari Condo has no US dealers, so you have to go to Canada for pick up, either at the factory in Quebec or at one of their Canadian dealers.
-Call them directly to discuss your choices.)
+Call them directly to discuss your options.)

 The small company has been overwhelmed by the demand ever since introducing the first version of the Alto R-series in 2007.
-As I write this in late 2018 there is about a one year wait if you place an order now.
-But after seven months of ownership and multiple trips I can tell you it was definitely worth it.
+In late 2018 there was about a one year wait (update: the 2020 pandemic has resulted in a huge increase in RV demand so there is still a wait!).
+But after over two years of ownership and multiple trips I can tell you it was definitely worth it.
 We are enjoying our trailer trips even more than we imagined!